radditude/jobby/README.md

 ## Credits

-Thanks to Brian Emory and his [Corneal](https://github.com/thebrianemory/corneal) gem!
+Thanks to Brian Emory and his [Corneal](https://github.com/thebrianemory/corneal) gem for helping iron out the basic file structure.
+The [Bootstrap Validator](http://1000hz.github.io/bootstrap-validator/) by Cina Saffary was a big help on the front end.